-Discount Rate - The discount rate used to measure the total pension liability was 7.00% as of June 30, 2022.
-This single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00% and a municipal bond rate of 3.54% as of the June 30, 2022 measurement date based on the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+Discount Rate - The discount rate used to measure the total pension liability was 7.00% as of June 30, 2023.
 The projection of cash flows used to determine the discount rate assumed that contributions from Plan members will be made at the current member contribution rates and that contributions from employers and the nonemployer contributing entity would be based on 100% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions for the local employers.
-Based on those assumptions, the Plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members.
+Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on Plan investments was applied to all projected benefit payments to determine the total pension liability.